Ryan McMahon Player Props: Rockies vs. Phillies

-On Friday, Ryan McMahon (hitting .303 in his past 10 games) and the Colorado Rockies play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 7:05 PM ET.
+Ryan McMahon -- with a slugging percentage of .556 in his past 10 games, including five extra-base hits -- will be in action for the Colorado Rockies against the Philadelphia Phillies, with Cristopher Sanchez on the mound, on April 22 at 3:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Phillies.
+He collected three RBI (going 1-for-3 with a home run and a walk) in his most recent game against the Phillies.

 Ryan McMahon Game Info & Props vs. the Phillies